-Telehealth is becoming an increasingly familiar word to many people because of the COVID-19 pandemic.
-Even after the COVID-19 pandemic, however, telehealth will remain as an essential part of health care because it helps improve access to care and offers both patients and providers convenience and flexibility.
+Telehealth has become an increasingly familiar word during the COVID-19 pandemic.
+But even when it's over, telehealth will remain an essential part of health care because it helps improve access to care and offers patients and providers convenience and flexibility.

 We talked with Jill Marcus, MD, a primary care physician at Rush Primary Care – Lincoln Park, and Lisa Ravindra, MD, a primary care physician at Rush Primary Care – River North, to highlight some things people might not know about telehealth.